google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

     - Always start with a narrow viewport first and scale out
     - Base your breakpoints off when you need to adapt the content
     - Create a high-level vision of your layout across major breakpoints
+notes:
+  styling:
+    - We have assumed a set of styles that include color, padding and font styling that match our brand guidelines.

 collection: getting-started
 ---